yuhanzhang-cc/GenieClaw/README.md

 ## A genomics-focused AI assistant built on OpenClaw for modular biological problem solving
 <img width="1024" height="253" alt="image" src="https://github.com/user-attachments/assets/599128da-cb00-4f92-ba3c-360db2c0f926" />

-GenieClaw is a genomics-focused AI research assistant built on top of OpenClaw.
-It is designed to help researchers tackle genome-related biological problems through modular, interpretable, and extensible analysis workflows.
-Rather than acting as a generic chatbot, GenieClaw organizes domain-specific skills and demo pipelines to solve concrete tasks, such as CRISPR off-target risk assessment, in a structured and reproducible way.
-As more demos are added, GenieClaw can evolve from executing individual pipelines to selecting the most suitable workflow for a given biological question.
+GenieClaw is a genomics-oriented assistant built on OpenClaw, designed not merely to aggregate bioinformatics skills, but to organize them into governed, reusable, and reproducible workflow templates for biological problem solving.
+In GenieClaw, tools are execution primitives, skills are domain operating instructions, demos are validated problem-specific workflows, and the router is a bounded selector that maps user questions to the right workflow.
+The long-term goal is not unconstrained autonomy, but reliable genomics task routing over a curated library of high-quality workflows.

 ## Layer & Structure
 ```